RushingAlien/rocm-portable/README.md

 # Portable ROCm bundle
 This is a contained/standalone ROCm bundle in a dwarfs archive that can be mounted and LD_PRELOADED.
 Main purpose is to provide ROCm to Flatpak, as the Freedesktop Platform is still missing ROCm runtimes.

-It is actually just a repackaging of Arch's ROCm packages.
-Why Arch?
-Arch's ROCm runtime is self-contained as it is built that way.
+It is actually just a repackaging of amdgpu-install ROCm packages.
+## Reccomended
+It is reccomended that you install dwarfs beforehand.
+If it is not already installed. this script installs a compressed universal binary to ~/.local/bin
 # Usage
 There are three scripts, concerning installing, you only need two: `install.sh` and `integrate.sh`.
 ## package.sh